alt text

 Introduction#

-This monumental task is approached in different ways of which the most promising one is to profile cells at the individual level.
-So far, each cells’ transcriptome was primarily examined in a process known as single-cell RNA sequencing.
-With recent advances in single-cell genomics, it is now possible to enrich the transcriptome information with spatial, chromatin accessibility or protein information.
-These advances generate not only insight into complex regulatory mechanisms, but also go along with additional complexity for data analysts.
+To address this challenge, researchers employ a variety of strategies, with one of the most promising being profiling cells at the individual level.
+Traditionally, each cells’ transcriptome was primarily examined in a process known as single-cell RNA sequencing.
+However, recent advancements in single-cell genomics now enable the integration of transcriptome data with spatial, chromatin accessibility, or protein-level information.
+These developments not only enhance our understanding of complex regulatory mechanisms but also introduce additional challenges in data analysis.

 What this book covers#